RIAPS/riaps-integration/riaps-x86runtime/README.md

 # RIAPS Update Process
 If you want to only update the RIAPS platform, follow these steps:

+1. Download the RIAPS releases (riaps-release.tar.gz found at https://github.com/RIAPS/riaps-integration/releases), unzip it and change into that directory in the command line window.

-1. Download the RIAPS update script (https://github.com/RIAPS/riaps-integration/blob/master/riaps-x86runtime/riaps_install.sh) to the VM
+2. Download the RIAPS update script (https://github.com/RIAPS/riaps-integration/blob/master/riaps-x86runtime/riaps_install.sh) to the VM

-2. Run the update script
+3. Run the update script

     ```
     ./riaps_install.sh 2>&1 | tee install-riaps-update-vm.log